Moral Cognitivism vs. Non-Cognitivism

 Blackburn’s favored explanation of the difference in status between the two claims is roughly as follows: Moral judgments must supervene on judgments regarding natural properties because it is the point of moral judgments “to guide desires and choices among the natural features of the world” (Blackburn 1993, 137).
 Since this sort of explanation makes reference to our purposes in using moral terms rather than to an independent realm of moral fact, Blackburn thinks it supports a quasi-realist account rather than a straightforward realist theory.
 He goes on to suggest that because the explanation relies on facts about what beliefs can coexist with linguistic competence, there is “no further inference to a metaphysical conclusion” (Blackburn 1993, 143).

-It should be obvious that Blackburn's argument is not entirely independent of the arguments for non-cognitivism that we have already surveyed.
-The claim that there is no analytic entailment from any natural property to any moral property is simply Hume's Law — a datum often supported through use of the open question argument.
+It should be obvious that Blackburn’s argument is not entirely independent of the arguments for non-cognitivism that we have already surveyed.
+The claim that there is no analytic entailment from any natural property to any moral property is simply Hume’s Law – a datum often supported through use of the open question argument.
 Thus any reductive naturalist about moral properties will deny that premise of the argument along with the validity of the open question argument.
 (Dreier 1993) The thought that an explanation which involves the practical purposes to which moral judgments are put must favor non-cognitivism over cognitivism might well depend on accepting a Humean division between inert beliefs and motivating desires.
-An anti-Humean might well deny that action-guiding purposes will not best be served by beliefs concerning genuine properties (McDowell 1981).
-And it should be no surprise that explaining the analyticity of the supervenience constraint should require claims about what the competent can believe.
-For the phenomena to be explained are supposed to be analytically necessary.
-In other words they are claims the linguistically competent must accept (Dreier 1993).
+Anti-Humeans just think that action-guiding purposes can be served by beliefs concerning genuine properties (McDowell 1981; Bromwich 2010; Swartzer 2013, 2018; van Roojen 1995).
+And cognitivists who agree that the analytic status of supervenience needs explanation will not need to deny that such explanations require claims about what the competent can believe; on many understandings of analyticity, analytic claims just are claims the linguistically competent must accept (Dreier 1993).

 One strategy of objection to non-cognitivism is to find fault with the main motivating ideas.
 We have already surveyed many of these in the course of discussing the arguments for non-cognitivism.
 We now turn to objections resting on the content of the theory rather than its motivations.

-Non-cognitivism as presented to this point is incomplete.
+Non-cognitivism as it is often presented is incomplete.
 It gives us an account of the meanings of moral expressions in free standing predicative uses, and of the states of mind expressed when they are so used.
 But the identical expressions can be used in more complex sentences, sentences which embed such predications.
 Thus far we have not considered what the expressions might mean when so used.
 We say things such as the following:

 It is true that lying is wrong.